Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

    `cp /mnt/sapbits/archive/SAPHOSTAGENT49_49-20009394.SAR usr/sap/downloads/`

-1. Follow the instructions below to generate each `ini` template.
+1. Follow the instructions below to generate each `inifile` template.

-### Generating unattended installation `ini` file for ASCS
+### Generating unattended installation `inifile` for ASCS

 This section covers the manual generation of the ABAP SAP Central Services (ASCS) unattended install file

-In order to install SCS unattended, an `ini` file needs to be generated in order to pass all of the required parameters into the SWPM installer.
+In order to install SCS unattended, an `inifile` needs to be generated in order to pass all of the required parameters into the SWPM installer.
 Currently, the only way to generate a new one is to partially run through a manual install as per SAP Note [2230669 - System Provisioning Using a Parameter Input File](https://launchpad.support.sap.com/#/notes/2230669).

 The following steps show how to begin the manual install of an ASCS instance in order to create an unattended installation file.